kown2801/CDMFT/README.md

 This program relies on multiple libraries.
 OpenBlas, pthread, nlohmann/json, openmpi

-pthread is used only by OpenBlas and not used directly in the present program. pthread and openmpi are already accessible from ComputeCanada clusters.
+* pthread is used only by OpenBlas and not used directly in the present program.
+* pthread and openmpi are already accessible from ComputeCanada clusters.
-Openblas is also accessible directly from ComputeCanada clusters but the version they have there doesn't seem to be able to compute the inverse of a matrix.
+* Openblas is also accessible directly from ComputeCanada clusters but the version they have there doesn't seem to be able to compute the inverse of a matrix.
 Therefore, we need to recompile it by hand.
-I provide the instructions for installing OpenBlas and nlohmann/json
+I provide the instructions for installing OpenBlas
+* The nlomann/json library is already installed in the project.
+It is only a single `.hpp` file. this file is called `nlohmann_json.hpp` in both the `SelfConsistency` and `ImpuritySolver/` directories.
+It is from commit n°176d8e261 from https://github.com/nlohmann/json.git.
+I just changed the dump function for arrays in order to make them oneline, to make the `.json` files more readable.

 Let's go.
 First you need to create a "local" folder in your home directory.
-Then inside of this folder, create two directories "lib" and "include".
+Then inside of this folder, create a `lib/` directory.

 	cd
 	mkdir local
 	cd local
-	mkdir lib include
+	mkdir lib

 	~/local
 	├── lib
-		├── libopenblas.a
-	├── include
-		├── nlohmann
-			├── json.hpp

-If at some point you don't understand the steps or the organisation of the folders, check the end of this installation tutorial where you have the final structure of the local folder.
-You need to install two libraries.
-If you are lazy you can just execute the ./install-libraries.sh script to install those two libraries at once (this may take a while).
+You need to install one library.
+If you are lazy you can just execute the ./install-libraries.sh script to install it at once(this may take a while).

 ### Installing OpenBlas :

 go into the 'local' folder and clone the Openblas github repository